thiessenp/chatapp-web/README.md

 See https://code.visualstudio.com/docs/editor/debugging

 ```
-# Docker installed & running?
-No?
-See: TODO
+# Docker installed & running - No?
+See: //docs.docker.com/get-started/

 # Important to run after e.g. new node_module, or get cached (no new node_module)
 docker-compose build --no-cache